chfanghr/calculator/README.md

 cmake -H. -Bbuild
 cmake --build build
 ```
-This will create a `build` folder in the project root.
+This will create a `build` folder in the project root, and build the project inside it.

 If you don't want to build tests, replace the first command with:
 ```bash